Air raids on Japan: March firebombing campaign

 XXI Bomber Command followed up the firebombing of Tokyo with similar raids against other major cities.
 On 11 March 310 B-29s were dispatched against Nagoya.
 The bombing was spread over a greater area than had been the case at Tokyo, and the attack caused less damage.
 Nevertheless, 2.05 sqmi of buildings were burnt out and no B-29s were lost to the Japanese defenses.
-On the night of 13/14 March, 274 Superfortresses attacked Osaka and destroyed 8.1 sqmi of the city for the loss of two aircraft.
-Kobe was the next target in the firebombing campaign, and was attacked by 331 B-29s on the night of 16/17 March.
-The resulting firestorm destroyed 7 sqmi of the city (equivalent to half its area), killed 8,000 people and rendered 650,000 homeless.
+On the night of 13 and 14 March, 274 Superfortresses attacked Osaka and destroyed 8.1 sqmi of the city for the loss of two aircraft.
+Kobe was the next target in the firebombing campaign, and was attacked by 331 B-29s on the night of 16 and 17 March.
+The resulting firestorm destroyed 7 sqmi of the city (equivalent to half its area), killed 8,000 people and rendered 650,000 people homeless.
 Three B-29s were lost.
-Nagoya was attacked again on the night of 18/19 March, and the B-29s destroyed 2.95 sqmi of buildings.
+Nagoya was attacked again on the night of 18 and 19 March, and the B-29s destroyed 2.95 sqmi of buildings.
 Only one Superfortress was shot down during this attack, and all members of its crew were rescued after the aircraft ditched into the sea.
 This raid marked the end of the first firebombing campaign as XXI Bomber Command had exhausted its supplies of incendiary bombs.
-The Command's next major operation was an unsuccessful night precision attack on the Mitsubishi aircraft engine factory conducted on the night of 23/24 March; during this operation five of the 251 aircraft dispatched were shot down.
+The Command's next major operation was an unsuccessful night precision attack on the Mitsubishi aircraft engine factory conducted on the night of 23 and 24 March; during this operation five of the 251 aircraft dispatched were shot down.
 B-29s also began to drop propaganda leaflets over Japan during March.
 These leaflets called on Japanese civilians to overthrow their government or face destruction.

 The USAAF assessed that the firebombing campaign had been highly successful, and noted that American losses during these attacks were much lower than those incurred during day precision raids.
-Accordingly, the Joint Target Group (JTG), which was the Washington, D.C.-based organisation responsible for developing strategies for the air campaign against Japan, developed plans for a two-stage campaign against 22 Japanese cities.
+Accordingly, the Joint Target Group (JTG), which was the Washington, DC−based organization responsible for developing strategies for the air campaign against Japan, developed plans for a two-stage campaign against 22 Japanese cities.
 The JTG also recommended that precision bombing attacks on particularly important industrial facilities continue in parallel to the area raids, however.
 While this campaign was intended to form part of preparations for the Allied invasion of Japan, LeMay and some members of Arnold's staff believed that it alone would be sufficient to force the country's surrender.